-Connection of the load share accessory between chargers using the SENSbus RJ-45 connectors (see section 6.9) automatically initiates load sharing and synchronization of all operating modes.
-Chargers will share the current load within $\pm 10\%$.
-For proper load share operation, a 120-ohm terminator is required at the ends of the SENSbus.
+Connection of the load share accessory between chargers using the SENSbus RJ-45 connectors (see section $\underline{6.10}$) automatically initiates load sharing synchronization of all operating modes.
+Chargers will share the current load within $\underline{+}10\%$.
+For proper load share operation, a 120-ohm terminator is required at the ends of the bus.
 Chargers intended for load sharing must be configured with the same output settings in order to load share properly.
+A charger in a multi-charger load sharing system with different output settings will not load share properly.
 The LOAD SHARE FAIL alarm will occur any time a charger is unable to load share.
 If a charger in a multi-charger load sharing system fails or is disconnected the remaining chargers will still load share and ignore the faulted charger.
 Each load sharing charger will alarm independently using individually configured alarm setpoints.

-The output voltage and current of each individual charger will be shown on its front panel LCD.
+The output voltage and current of each individual charger will be shown on the front panel LCD.
 If an optional remote alarm/communications panel accessory (not included internal to charger) is connected it will display only the system output voltage and current.
 An alarm/communications circuit board that is configured for an individual charger can be set to show system information by using the SENS Setup Utility.